Sarahon/docs/src/en/temporary/space-law.md

 ```
 ## **V Degree**

-**Permanenet:** Any prisoner that is sentenced to over 20 minutes or more of crimes may be placed into permanent(Perma) confinement, **Treatment Of Prisoners** must be upheld while in their full duration.
+**Permanent:** Any prisoner that is sentenced to over 20 minutes or more of crimes may be placed into permanent(Perma) confinement, **Treatment Of Prisoners** must be upheld while in their full duration.
 They then must be transported in cuffs to centcomm at the end of the shift for further processing.

 **Execution:** Execution may be carried out on truly problematic individuals.
 All executions **MUST** be confirmed by and agreed with the captain.
 Execution methods may be up to the handlers discretion, though, within reason a prisoner may also request a specific execution method if they are so inclined.